baldurk/renderdoc/docs/how/how_object_details.rst

 	Bound Shader: Box showing the currently used shader.

-Much of the information that is available from the shader is only available when debugging information is made available. :doc:`More details are available <how_debug_shader>`.
+Much of the information that is available from the shader is only available when debugging information is made available. :doc:`More details are available separately <how_debug_shader>`.

 Each file passed to the compiler for this the shader is shown with simple syntax highlighting, as well as the disassembly generated from the bytecode itself.